 Mark chairs a number of external boards and committees in the UK and internationally and is a visiting professor at Robert Gordon University.
 Current and former organisations Mark has been connected with include the Royal College of Physicians and Surgeons of Glasgow, QAA, UN, IFAC and the GAA.

 Lesley graduated from Glasgow University gaining an LLB with Honours in Public International law.
 Lesley undertook her accountancy training with Strathclyde Regional Council, becoming a CIPFA member and prizewinner.

-Michelle Mullen, Executive Director, Regulation
+Michelle Mullen, Executive Director, Standards

 Michelle Mullen joined ICAS in 1998 as a trainee solicitor and was appointed Executive Director in 2011.

 She has a wealth of regulatory experience after nearly 20 years working within the chartered accountancy profession.
 As Executive Director, Michelle has responsibility for the various regulatory functions of ICAS, ensuring that ICAS is a leading regulator and that our CA members, firms and affiliates adhere to the highest professional and technical standards.

 Michelle is a qualified solicitor and has developed particular interests in professional governance, regulatory law and policy and public interest discipline.

 Carolyn Spencer is Executive Director Customer Experience.
 The Customer Experience team is a newly formed team focussed on delivering an excellent service to ICAS Members, Students and Firms.
 The service will continue to be personal, befitting of a Membership organisation, it will enable channels of choice in a sustainable, digital first and secure manner.